 Evolution of the OEC program

-In 1994 OEC began by connecting watershed education with two separate Los Angeles Department of Water & Power (DWP) projects related to Mono Lake: restoration of its tributary streams, and the City-sponsored Ultra Low Flow Toilet (ULFT) Distribution Program.
+In 1994 the OEC program began by connecting watershed education with two separate DWP projects related to Mono Lake: restoration of Mono Basin tributary streams, and the city-sponsored Ultra Low Flow Toilet Distribution Program.
 Groups like Mothers of East Los Angeles and Los Angeles Conservation Corps participated annually in the program and assisted with restoration projects like tree planting on Los Angeles-owned land in the Mono Basin.

 The OEC program grew along with the success and evolution of water conservation programs throughout Los Angeles.
-Beginning in 1995, DWP became an active partner in the OEC program and provided leased property to the Mono Lake Committee to use as a program basecamp.
+Beginning in 1995, DWP became an active partner in the OEC program and provided a leased property to the Mono Lake Committee to use as a base camp for the program.
 Known as Cain Ranch, this property is only six miles from Mono Lake, and it is still used by OEC participants today.

 Contact us

-If you would like more detailed information about the OEC program, are interested in scheduling a group, or would like to make a donation to support the OEC program, please contact Outdoor Education Center Manager, Santiago Escruceria or Education Director, Rose Nelson at (760) 647-6595.
+If you would like more detailed information about the OEC program, are interested in scheduling a group, or would like to make a donation to support the OEC program, please contact Outdoor Education Center Manager Santiago Escruceria or Education Director Ryan Garrett at (760) 647-6595.